ismailceylan/restorm/README.md

 // and we can send a `PUT` request for a model await article.put( state );

-// or we just can directly send a `PUT` request statically
-// if we sure that the resource exists await Article.put( 1, state );
+// or shortly we can use static syntax await Article.put( 1, state );
 ```